“Poppy Field in a Hollow near Giverny” by Claude Monet

 Beginning around 1887, several American Impressionist artists also settled to work in Giverny, drawn by the landscapes, the atmosphere, and the presence of Monet.
 The term Decorative Impressionism was coined in 1911 to describe the work of a “second wave” of American painters who exhibited in America as the “The Giverny Group.”
 Unfortunately World War I marked the end of the art colony in Giverny.

 Giverny is near Vernon, where the Battle of Vernon took place during 1944.
-During the battle, British forces lost 600 men in 4 days, Germany lost 1,600 men and 12 French Resistance fighters were killed.
-The goal of the Allies was to cut the retreat of the occupying forces by destroying the bridges over the Seine river, as well as the railroads.
-Thus 60 years after this painting, of the field of red poppies, blood was again being spilt in the hollows.
+During the battle, British forces lost 600 men in 4 days, Germany lost 1,600 men, and 12 French Resistance fighters were killed.
+The goal of the Allies was to cut the retreat of the occupying forces.
+They did this by destroying the bridges over the Seine river, as well as the railroads.
+Thus 60 years after this painting, of the field of red poppies, blood was again being spilled in the hollows.

 From 1883 Monet lived in Giverny, where at his home, he developed a garden landscape which included the lily ponds that would become the subjects of his best-known works.
 In 1899 he began painting the water lilies, first with a Japanese bridge as a central feature, and later in the series of large-scale paintings, with the water lilies as the main feature.
 This series occupied him for the last 20 years of his life.